kojamad28/postgres-drf/README.md

 # Postgres DRF

-This repository provides a basic python environment connected with PostgreSQL database.
+This repository provides a Django REST framework project template connected with PostgreSQL database.